WP-Chat/server-info/guidelines.md

 ## Our guidelines

+### Spoon feeding answers

+This server is about helping people learn and improve their skills in web development.
+We do not "spoon-feed" answers to people.
+Do not expect to be immediately handed the answer you want.
+Our goal is to walk you through so you can find the answer yourself and broaden your understanding.

 ### Do not ask to ask

 Instead of "does anyone know X", "can anyone help me?", or anything like that, simply state your question.